Football: Rugby football

 Rugby football was thought to have been started about 1845 at Rugby School in Rugby, Warwickshire, England although forms of football in which the ball was carried and tossed date to medieval times.
 In Britain, by 1870, there were 49 clubs playing variations of the Rugby school game.
 There were also "rugby" clubs in Ireland, Australia, Canada and New Zealand.
 However, there was no generally accepted set of rules for rugby until 1871, when 21 clubs from London came together to form the Rugby Football Union (RFU).
 The first official RFU rules were adopted in June 1871.
 These rules allowed passing the ball.
 They also included the try, where touching the ball over the line allowed an attempt at goal, though drop-goals from marks and general play, and penalty conversions were still the main form of contest.
 Regardless of any form of football, the first international match between the national team of England and Scotland took place at Raeburn Place on 27 March 1871.

 Rugby football split into Rugby union, Rugby league, American football, and Canadian football.
 Tom Wills played Rugby football in England before founding Australian rules football.

 Cambridge rules

-During the nineteenth century, several codifications of the rules of football were made at the University of Cambridge, in order to enable students from different public schools to play each other.
+During the nineteenth century, several codifications of the rules of football were made at the University of Cambridge, to enable students from different public schools to play each other.
 The Cambridge Rules of 1863 influenced the decision of the Football Association to ban Rugby-style carrying of the ball in its own first set of laws.